-Since most of us are currently in lockdown due to the coronavirus pandemic, it seems that Netflix is the obvious choice to help curb boredom, distract from somewhat worrying times and to entertain!
-For those who feel like they might have exhausted the streaming service's most popular imports, we have put together some of the highest rated, recently released Netflix shows that somewhat flew under the radar following their release, but are still absolutely worth the watch.
+For those who feel like they might have exhausted the Netflix's most popular shows, we have put together some of the highest-rated, recently dropped shows for the streaming service that somewhat flew under the radar following their release, but are still absolutely worth the watch.
 From comedy to drama, check out some of the shows you might not have checked out yet...

 Rotten Tomatoes audience score: 89%